 You need to register and file under OSS if all three of these are true:

-- You sell digital services or goods to end consumers (B2C)
+- You sell digital services or goods to end consumers — this is B2C, not B2B.

 Filing deadlines

 OSS returns are filed quarterly.
-Missing these triggers interest charges and can escalate to penalties from multiple EU authorities simultaneously:
+Miss one, and you’re looking at interest charges — potentially from multiple EU authorities at once.

 What happens if you ignore it?